 This predominantly wholesale operation is well known and loved for the quality of its spanking-fresh seafood.
 Happily, though, visitors can pick up their catch of the day from a retail outlet in town, as well as at Launceston’s Saturday Harvest Market, and in Hobart at the Farm Gate Market, held every Sunday.

 Award-winning chef Daniel Alps, formerly of Strathlynn restaurant in Rosevears, heads up this friendly ‘corner store’, whose old-school personal service is matched by the range and quality of merchandise, ‘from the everyday to the extraordinary’.
 Local and seasonal are the focus – and best of all, much of that produce comes in the form of meals-to-go, cakes, bread and pastries, so it’s an ideal place to load up for your self-catering accommodation.

 Just three minutes by car from Launceston’s CBD, this self-styled local grocer is so much more than that.
 It stocks a great range of Tasmanian produce, gifts and hampers, and, interestingly, an unusually comprehensive range of South African goods, too, so visitors from that part of the world will feel right at home!
 Alongside the fresh, mostly local, produce, wines and beers, you’ll find prepared meals – roast chooks, salads, oven-ready pizzas – to take out.
 There’s an online store, too.

-It describes itself as a ‘chic chocolate boutique’, and you’ll see why when you visit the premises in the centre of town on George Street.
-Handmade chocolates and other treats, such as ‘dessert jars’ are on offer here, as well as good coffee.
-This is not just an essential stopover for sweet-tooths, but a great place to pick up gifts to take home, too.
+Located in the centre of town on George Street, Coal River Farm is bursting with small batch and handmade chocolates, cheeses and other treats as well as good coffee.
+This is not just an essential stopover for platter and picnic essentials, but a great place to pick up gifts to take home, too.

 Amelia Espresso, Launceston